 A leash has many uses for many things, but the main reason for a surfboard leash is security and safety.
 When your surfboard leash is fastened properly to your leg, you won’t lose your surfboard in the water, which in turn will keep other surfers and swimmers around you safe in the water.

-Your surfboard leash should always be fastened to your back food (which is usually on the same side as your dominant hand or your balance hand).
+Your surfboard leash should always be fastened to your back foot (which is usually on the same side as your dominant hand or your balance hand).

 6. Put Your Paddling Skills to Test